 But don’t throw in the shovel just because a white blanket of snow or a hardened sheet of ice now sits atop your compost pile.
-To help you get through the winter and ready to go once spring returns, learn some of the ins-and-outs of winter composting.
+To help you get through the winter and ready to go once spring returns, learn some of the ins-and-outs of composting in the winter.

 Listen to the experts